Focus, Scope and Objectives

 Editors who make final decisions about manuscripts must have no personal, professional, or financial involvement in any of the issues they might judge.
 Other members of the editorial staff, if they participate in editorial decisions, must provide editors with a current description of their financial interests (as they might relate to editorial judgments) and recuse themselves from any decisions in which a conflict of interest exists.

 PAGEPress journals strictly follows the ICMJE Protection of Research Participants policy detailed at http://www.icmje.org/recommendations/browse/roles-and-responsibilities/protection-of-research-participants.html.
 Patients have a right to privacy that should not be violated without informed consent.
 When informed consent has been obtained, editors may request authors to provide a copy before making the editorial decision.
+Authors can find a template for the Informed Consent here.
 Manuscripts must be reviewed with due respect for authors' confidentiality.
 In submitting their manuscripts for review, authors entrust editors with the results of their scientific work and creative effort, on which their reputation and career may depend.
 Authors' rights may be violated by disclosure of the confidential details during review of their manuscript.
 Reviewers also have rights to confidentiality, which must be respected by the editor.
 Confidentiality may have to be breached if dishonesty or fraud is alleged but otherwise must be honored.
 Editors must not disclose information about manuscripts (including their receipt, content, status in the reviewing process, criticism by reviewers, or ultimate fate) to anyone other than the authors and reviewers.
-This includes requests to use the materials for legal proceedings.
+This includes requests to use the materials for legal proceeding.

 Protection of Human Subjects and Animals in Research